 Podnews reveal that there has been a podcast boom in downloads and record audience numbers for coronavirus outbreak-covering podcasts.

-Until the mid-March, there were more than 1,400 podcast episodes related to coronavirus that were downloaded more than 27.5 million times.
+Until mid-March, there were more than 1,400 podcast episodes related to coronavirus that was downloaded more than 27.5 million times.
 Furthermore, Acast registered a record 370% increase in the number of listening in just 18 days from March 1 until March 18.

 Amidst the pandemic, the podcast platform marks an upward trend in comparison with others like travel and dating platforms that are noticing decreases, as marked in Tinder statistics.

-19. The number of podcast listeners increased by 8% in March due to the coronavirus outbreak, monthly podcast statistics for 2020 reveal.
+19. The number of podcast listeners increased by 8% in March due to the coronavirus outbreak in 2020, according to podcast popularity statistics.

-The pandemic outbreak of coronavirus boosted the general podcast audiences for 8% only in one month, but there were big generational differences in these figures.
+The pandemic outbreak of coronavirus boosted the general podcast audiences by 8% only in one month, but there were big generational differences in these figures.